stillwater-sc/universal/README.md

 cmake -DBUILD_CI_CHECK=ON ..
 ```

-For performance, the default build configuration compiles with AVX2.
-If your particular CPU doesn't support AVX2, you will need to build with that flag turned off:
+For performance, the build configuration can enable specific x86 instruction sets (SSE/AVX/AVX2).
+For example, if your processor supports the AVX2 instruction set, you can build the test suites and educational examples with the AVX2 flag turned on.
+This typically yields a 20% performance boost.
 ```
-cmake -DBUILD_CI_CHECK=on -DUSE_AVX2=OFF ..
+cmake -DBUILD_CI_CHECK=on -DUSE_AVX2=ON ..
 ```

 The library builds a set of useful command utilities, which can be found in the directory ".../build/tools/cmd".